-Otherwise known as the ice point method, this technique is commonly performed for thermometers that are used to measure low temperatures.
+Otherwise known as the ice point method or ice-water method, this technique is commonly performed for thermometers that measure low temperatures.
 This method is performed as follows:

-- Fill a glass or deep container that is large enough to accommodate the thermometer probe with crushed ice.
+- Fill a glass or deep container large enough to accommodate the thermometer probe with crushed ice.

 - Add distilled water or soft water into the glass and stir the ice water mixture.

-- Submerge the thermometer probe up until the immersion mark without touching the bottom of the glass.
-Wait for at least 30 seconds or until the temperature reading becomes stable.
+- Submerge the thermometer probe until the immersion mark without touching the bottom of the glass.
+After placement in ice and water, a thermometer reading should stabilize in about 30 seconds.

 - If the thermometer does not read 32°F (0°C), use a wrench to adjust the calibration nut until the reading is correct.

-- Reread the temperature of the ice water solution using the calibrated thermometer at least two to three times and record results on a logbook.
+- Reread the temperature of the ice water solution using the calibrated thermometer at least two to three times and record the results in a thermometer calibration log.
 Wash the thermometer with room temperature water in between readings.

 Boiling point method

-- Fill a deep pan or a glass beaker with distilled water and boil over medium heat.
+- Fill a deep pan or a glass beaker with distilled water and heat into a rolling boil over medium heat.

-- While the water is boiling, place a previously calibrated thermometer into the water and allow it to read the temperature.
+- While the water is boiling, place a previously calibrated thermometer and allow it to read the temperature.

 - After 30 seconds or once stable, place the thermometer being calibrated and read the temperature measurements.
 Do not let both thermometers touch the bottom of the pan or container.

-- If the temperature readings are not the same, ideally 212°F (100°C), adjust the calibration nut or adjustment screw until the reading is correct.
+- If the temperature readings differ, ideally 212°F (100°C), adjust the calibration nut or adjustment screw until the reading is correct.

-- Reread the temperature of the boiling water using the calibrated thermometer at least two to three times and record results on a logbook.
+- Reread the temperature of the boiling water using the calibrated thermometer at least two to three times and record the results in a thermometer calibration log.
 Wash the thermometer with room temperature water in between readings.

-For both calibration methods, take note that the water to be used must be soft or distilled water.
+For both calibration techniques, take note that the water to be used must be soft or distilled water.
 The impurities in hard water can significantly affect the accuracy of the thermometer reading.
-When the water is filled with impurities, the boiling point and freezing point of water are relatively higher and lower, respectively.
+When the water is filled with impurities, the freezing and boiling point of water are relatively higher and lower, respectively.
 Additionally, a reference or comparison thermometer can also be used for the freezing point method.